vim-airline/vim-airline/README.md

 # Extensible pipeline

 Completely transform the statusline to your liking.
+Build out the statusline as you see fit by extracting colors from the current colorscheme's highlight groups.

 ![allyourbase](https://f.cloud.github.com/assets/306502/1022714/e150034a-0da7-11e3-94a5-ca9d58a297e8.png)